NullifiedUniverse/ticketing-system/documentation/SETUP_PIPELINE.md

-# The "I Just Want It To Work" Setup Guide 🍼
+# The "I Just Want It To Work" Setup Guide 🍼 (For the Technically Impaired)

 So, you want to run this ticketing system but don't know what a "Node.js" or "Terminal" is? **This guide is for you.**

 Follow these steps exactly.
 Do not skip anything.
+Or do, and enjoy your failure.

 ---